ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Run An LDMS Streams Daemon
 ///////////////////////////
 This section will go over how to start and configure a simple LDMS Streams deamon to collect the Darshan data and store to a CSV file.
-If an LDMS Streams daemon is already running on the system then please skip to the next section `Execute The Test Script(s)`_.
+If an LDMS Streams daemon is already running on the system then please skip to the next section :ref:`Execute The Test Script(s)`.

 1. First, initialize an ldms streams daemon on a compute node as follows: